chen-sijin/Sijin-Chen.github.io/_talks/2025-Cambridge_LMU_Cosmology_Meeting.md

 location: "Munich, Bayern"
 ---

 This is the cosmology meeting in between Munich region and Cambridge.
+This Cambridge-LMU Cosmology Meeting lasts from 2025-09-16 to 2025-09-18.
 My topic is about _**Probe Parity Violation with Weak Lensing Trispectrum**_